sdasgup3/PLDI19-ArtifactEvaluation/README.md

 ## Compiling x86-64 Semantics

 In this section, we demonstrate how to compile the semantics of instructions along with the semantics of execution environment.
-Below, we have included semantics of **all** the instructions for compilation (using the `cp` command ) and the compilation will take up-to 15 mins.
+Below, we have included semantics of **all** the instructions for compilation (using the `cp` command ) and the compilation will take up-to 5 mins.
 The reviewer can choose to include few instructions as well (for example, by including the instruction semantics in `systemInstructions` directory only).

 ```bash
 $ cd /home/sdasgup3/Github/binary-decompilation/x86-semantics/semantics
 $ cp registerInstructions/* memoryInstructions/* immediateInstructions/* systemInstructions/* underTestInstructions/
 $ ../scripts/kompile.pl --backend java
 ```
 **NOTE:** Interpreting a program using a compiled image including **all** the instruction's semantics is very slow, mainly because we are using a java backend.
-Therefore, while interpreting a program we include the semanics of only those instructions constituting the program.
+Therefore, while interpreting a program we include the semantics of only those instructions constituting the program.

 ## A Simple Test Run

 We demonstrate how to interpret a X64-64 assembly language program using the semantics compiled above.
 For demonstration, we use the [bubble-sort program](https://github.com/sdasgup3/binary-decompilation/blob/pldi19_AE_ConcreteExec/x86-semantics/tests/Programs/bubblesort/test.c), which not only does the sorting but pretty-prints its results.
 The example, was chosen to show the c-library support provided (lines 799-800 of the paper) over and above the executability of the semantics.

-The following command converts a C file to assembly program and interprets it.
+The following command converts a C file to assembly program and interprets it (~ 3 mins).

 ```bash
 $ cd /home/sdasgup3/Github/binary-decompilation/x86-semantics/semantics